Building a Better Pool for Ashland

 Water polo is one of the world's toughest sports.
 Ashland High School's water polo teams compete at the highest level, but they can't host meets: the Daniel Meyer Memorial pool isn't deep enough.

-Since 1983, Ashland’s Daniel Meyer Memorial Pool has offered a cold splash against the summer heat, swimming lessons, lap and recreational swimming, water polo, gentle swim for seniors and more.
+BACKGROUND: Since 1983, Ashland’s Daniel Meyer Memorial Pool has offered a cold splash against the summer heat, swimming lessons, lap and recreational swimming, water polo, gentle swim for seniors and more.
 Thirty-seven years later, it has aged out and public swimming in Ashland is at a cross roads.

 In 2018, a Pool Ad-Hoc Committee was appointed by the Ashland Parks and Recreation Commission.
 It has surveyed residents and conducted listening sessions to gain community-wide input on what to do—from making simple repairs to imagining a year-round aquatic facility.

 Last September, 2019, the Pool Ad-Hoc Committee submitted their final recommendations to the Ashland Parks and Recreation Commissioners.
 The five commissioners were unanimous in their support of the committee’s recommendations and funding was approved.
 The $2.9M project is to be funded by a revenue bond, backed by the food and beverage tax.
-Now that funding is in jeopardy, so the pool project has been put on hold.

 CLICK HERE to see the full recommendations.